Muhammet-Gokmen/AWS/python/hands-on/flask-01-02-hello-world-app-Jinja-Template/README.md

 - get familiar with Python Flask framework.

-- install Python and Flask framework on local
+- install Python and Flask framework on local.

 - build a simple web application with Python Flask framework.